ethberry/ethberry.github.io/docs/marketplace/hierarchy/ERC721/token.md

 # Token

+## Token List

+A list of tokens that belongs to user

+## Token Page

-A list of tokens in the user's wallet.
-Here user can sell, upgrade and compose his assets.
+Here user can sell, upgrade and (de)compose his assets.